Search

 • modifyInspectorBarItems - the modifications that should be applied to the order of items defined by the .imgly.inspectorBarItems builder above.
 This modifier can be used, when you do not want to touch the default general order of the items, but rather add additional items and replace/hide some of the default items.
 To achieve that, use the InspectorBar.Modifier provided as the second closure argument, named items in this example, to add, replace, and remove items as highlighted in modify inspector bar items.
 By default, no modifications are applied.

-• addAfter - adds new InspectorBar.Items right after the item with the provided id.
-An error will be thrown if no item exists with the provided id.
+• addAfter - adds a new InspectorBar.Item right after the item with provided id.
+An exception will be thrown if no item exists with provided id in the default builder.

-• addBefore - adds new InspectorBar.Items right before the item with the provided id.
-An error will be thrown if no item exists with the provided id.
+• addBefore - adds a new InspectorBar.Item right before the item with provided id.
+An exception will be thrown if no item exists with provided id in the default builder.

-• replace - replaces the InspectorBar.Item with the provided id with new InspectorBar.Items.
-An error will be thrown if no item exists with the provided id.
-The new items don’t need to have the same id as the replaced item.
+• replace - replaces the InspectorBar.Item with provided id.
+An exception will be thrown if no item exists with provided id in the default builder.
+Also note that the new item does not need to have the same id.

-• remove - removes the InspectorBar.Item with the provided id.
-An error will be thrown if no item exists with the provided id.
+• remove - removes the InspectorBar.Item with provided id.
+An exception will be thrown if no item exists with provided id in the default builder.

 As mentioned in the Inspector Bar Architecture section, InspectorBar.Item conforms to EditorComponent.
 Its id must be unique which is a requirement of the underlying SwiftUI ForEach type.
 Depending on your needs there are multiple ways to define an item.
 In this example, we demonstrate your options with increasing complexity.